-From San Francisco to Folsom and Lake Tahoe, there is no shortage of irresistible day trips from Sacramento.
+From San Francisco to Folsom and Lake Tahoe, there is no shortage of irresistible day trips and weekend getaways from Sacramento.
 The closest destinations, located less than an hour away, take care of the immediate surroundings of the city.
-The day trips within 2-3-hour drive from Sacramento introduce you to Central and Northern California and some parts of Nevada.
+The day trips within 2-3-hour drive from Sacramento introduce you to central and northern California and some parts of Nevada.

 One of the most underrated cities in California, Sacramento impresses with its rich cultural heritage, green parks, and exceptional dining options.
 Sadly, due to its role as California’s capital, for many people the city still remains solely the residence of state government and justice.
 Things slowly turn around, though.
 As a result, Sacramento gradually comes out of the shadows of other popular destinations in California and attracts its own kind of visitors.

-HERE ARE THE BEST DAY TRIPS FROM SACRAMENTO YOU SHOULD GO ON:
+HERE ARE THE BEST DAY TRIPS AND WEEKEND GETAWAYS FROM SACRAMENTO YOU SHOULD GO ON

 1 hour 30 minutes from Sacramento

 Among the best day trips from Sacramento, San Francisco is the most popular, and for a reason.
 Home to the world-famous Golden Gate Bridge, the city is a desiring destination for millions of people worldwide.
 Its steep streets, gorgeous colorful structures, and delicious food along with numerous seducing shops entertain and inspire every time.

 San Francisco doesn’t cease to astound as a true appreciator of Asian art and culture.
 With its Chinatown, the largest Chinese community outside Asia, it instills the same love into the hearts of its visitors.
-In fact, you can visit San Francisco on a few day trips from Sacramento just to get lost in the chaotic streets of Chinatown.
-Owning to endless souvenir and herbal shops, antique stores and Asian restaurants, such short visits can last the whole days.
+In fact, you can visit San Francisco on a few day trips or weekend getaways from Sacramento just to get lost in the chaotic streets of Chinatown.
+Owning to endless souvenir and herbal shops, antique stores and Asian restaurants, such short visits can last a few days.

 Fisherman’s Wharf is another reason to leave Sacramento for the epic day trips to San Francisco.
 Similar to Chinatown, it has gathered some of the best restaurants, shops, and attractions.
 The most popular of them are Alcatraz tours and Bay Cruises.
 The latter take you so close to the Golden Gate Bridge that you feel like you can touch it.